setms/book/docs/software-engineering.md

 Taiichi Ohno, TPS's founder, says TPS is about reducing waste through just-in-time production and automation with a human touch @@Ohno1988.
-However, analysis shows that the real power of TPS stems from the fact that they standardize all work, while constantly improving those standards @@Spear1999.
+However, @@Spear1999 shows that the real power of TPS stems from standardizing all work, while responding to problems by improving the standards.
-In other words, they use the scientific method.
+In other words, Toyota uses the scientific method.

 Is it possible to find one way to do software development that's optimal in all situations?
 The answer is probably negative.